-at its CEDIA Expo booth (No. 1565) this week a 1080p DLP projector using the company's exclusive
+Optoma unveiled at CEDIA Expo a 1080p DLP projector using the company’s exclusive PureMotion Technology and a second-gen Pico projector.

-The Pure Motion engine is said to provide judder-free images of fast-motion
+The Pure Motion engine is said to provide judder-free images of fast motion sequences.

 Inputs include HDMI 1.3 with Deep Color support.